bthicks/RTL-Compiler/README.md

-# Milestone 2
+# Milestone 3

 ## Summary
 Parse RTL into JSON using Python and compile into `ARMv7` assembly using Java.
+Allocate registers using a graph coloring algorithm.

 ## Authors
   - Brian Hicks (bthicks)